 Contents

-2. Actual money coming out of your pocket every month that should be directed toward your mission.
+2. Actual money coming out of your pocket every month that should be directed toward your mission

-1. Your CRM Creates Bad Data
+1. Your CRM May be Creating Bad Data

 You may be asking, “What’s the harm in a few duplicates here and there?
 How does that cost me money?”
+Let’s look at a real-life example:

-Let’s look at a real-life example.
-One of the organizations that recently migrated to Virtuous had over 900 duplicate records created in their former donor database.
-If they send 14 appeal letters annually—one per month with two follow-ups for calendar fiscal year-end mixed in—and quarterly newsletters, those costs will add up quickly.
-Broadly speaking, getting a piece of mail in the hands of a donor will cost $1 or more.
+An organization that migrated to Virtuous a few years ago had over 900 duplicate records created in their former donor database.
+If they sent 14 appeal letters annually — one per month with two follow-ups for calendar fiscal year-end mixed in — and quarterly newsletters, those costs would add up very quickly.
+Broadly speaking, it was costing that organization $1 or more in order to get a piece of mail into the hands of one of their donors.
+You may think that $1 is so small of a number, it doesn’t really make that much of a difference.
+But when you add it all up, you get something like this:

-$1 x 18 mailers x 900 = $16,200/year
+$1 x 18 mailers x 900 = $16,200/year.

-Beyond the hard cost of sending too much mail on an annual basis, there are dozens of soft costs directly related to duplicate donor records.
+In addition, beyond the hard cost of sending too much mail on an annual basis, there are dozens of soft costs directly related to duplicate donor records.

 • Important notes or tasks associated with donors are attached to the wrong account and organizational knowledge is lost.